During the puppy socialization and manners classes I used to teach, the most common questions I would hear related to play.

 Below, we explain a few of the most common archetypal interactions dogs exhibit.

 - Siblings who fight: Bullying and aggression between sibling puppies who are adopted together seems to happen more often than between unrelated dogs.
 This is just one symptom of ‘Littermate Syndrome’.
 It is ideal to avoid adopting siblings together to prevent this from happening.
 A good rule of thumb for anyone looking to adopt a new puppy is one dog at a time!
+If you’re not careful, you can end up living with two dogs who don’t get along, which is do-able, but certainly a huge hassle.

 - Puppies play fighting with older dogs.
 Older dogs can be great teachers for young puppies.
 Older dogs can be a good influence if they are socially appropriate and enjoy the interaction.
 Make sure that your older dog has a safe zone he can escape to if he begins to feel annoyed or tired of playing.